Onoffice

 OnOffice is a quarterly architecture and design magazine launched in 2006 by publishing director Daren Newton, with a particular focus on the workplace, hospitality, and education sectors.
 It features news, criticism and case studies on architecture, interior and product design for the commercial industry.

-OnOffice is owned by Media 10 LTD. The current editor is Jessica-Christin Hametner.
+OnOffice is owned by Media 10 LTD. The current editor is Kaye Preston.

 OnOffice is part of a wider Media 10 publication and event portfolio that includes ICON, The Clerkenwell Post, Clerkenwell Design Week and Design London.